magnusdk/spekk/README.md

 # We can call it now with the lists of x- and y-values:
 result = f_for_grid(x=x, y=y, c=c)
-# result is a dictionary with keys "circle" and "hyperbola", each value is a 2D array
+# result is a dictionary with keys "circle" and "hyperbola", each value is a 2D list
 # with shape (20, 30), corresponding to the output_spec:
 assert f_for_grid.output_spec == Spec({
     "circle":    ["x-values", "y-values"],